Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

-Doctor-diagnosed Hypercholesterolemia (High Blood Cholesterol) by Utah Small Area, 2013-2015
+Doctor-diagnosed Hypercholesterolemia (High Blood Cholesterol) by Utah Small Area, 2015 and 2017

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
-Data has been updated from 2011 onward in all chart views to reflect this change.
+Data has been updated from 2011 onward in all chart views to reflect this change. [[br]][[br]] ^ ^*Use caution in interpreting; the estimate has a coefficient of variation > 30% and is therefore deemed unreliable by Utah Department of Health standards.
 Age-adjusted to U.S. 2000 standard population.
-A description of the Utah Small Areas may be found on IBIS at the following URL: [http://ibis.health.utah.gov/resource/Help.html].
+A description of the Utah Small Areas may be found on the Methodology and Guidelines page: [https://ibis.health.utah.gov/resource/Guidelines.html].